 Back in 2011, Gartner predicted that at least 25% of all business applications will be built by citizen developers.
 The emergence of the non-technical business developers also called as citizen developers, is real now.
 Gartner defines a citizen developer as “A user who creates new business applications for consumption by others using development and run-time environments sanctioned by corporate IT.”.

 One of the primary reasons for the coming-of-age of the citizen developers is the emergence of modern low-code platforms.
 Low-Code platforms like Wavemaker bring in a new zeal for the citizen developers where they can use visual app-building approaches, 1-click deployments, and DIY app maintenance to quickly create an app from an idea.

 Is Gartner’s BiModal-IT, a solution for ushering in the Citizen Developer movement?
-The answer would be Yes and No. BiModal-IT is a high level methodology that is to employed by enterprises and propagates the creation and operation of 2 distinct teams to tackle the issues of renovate and innovate.
-Citizen developers can be employed in both the teams, more so in Innovate teams.
+The answer would be Yes and No. BiModal-IT is a high-level methodology that is to employed by enterprises and propagates the creation and operation of 2 distinct teams to tackle the issues of renovate and innovate.
+Citizen developers can be employed in both teams, more so in Innovate teams.

 BiModal-IT doesn’t specifically get into the intricacies of how exactly the citizen developers can be empowered.
-Gartner, though gets into those details in another publication specifically targeting at the citizen developers.
+Gartner though gets into those details in another publication specifically targeting the citizen developers.
 There it talks about how Citizen developers can contribute to enterprise innovation(mode 2 of BiModal-IT), how they need separate special infrastructure and tools (like low-code platforms) to get empowered.

 2-pass development is a new methodology proposed by WaveMaker, specifically targeted at using a low-code platform in the most optimized manner to completely leverage the omnipresent citizen developers in an enterprise to usher an era of enterprise innovation.

 2-pass development methodology, as it says, includes two development passes: